 - Returning Visitor: A visitor who has already been part of another test running on the domain.

 - Location: Create segments based on visitor geography.
-The locations of visitors is identified by using Maxmind to track their IP addresses.
+The location of visitor is identified by using Maxmind to track their IP addresses.

 - User Language: [For Reports Segmentation only] Filter visitor data based on the language used by the visitors in their browser settings.